Danish Decommissioning

 We are divided into six units

-Director: Steen Nordstrøm, Director of Radiation Protection, work environment & Quality: Mikkel Øberg and Technical Director: Kirsten Hjerrild Nielsen.
+Director: Steen Nordstrøm, Director of Radiation Protection, EHS and Quality: Mikkel Øberg, and Technical Director and nuclear expert: Kirsten Hjerrild Nielsen

-The latter, who is an engineer specializing in reactor technology and has practical experience from when Risø's reactors were in operation, also serves as DD's nuclear expert.
+The latter, who is an engineer specializing in reactor technology and has practical experience from when Risø's reactors were in operation, also serves as DDnuclear expert.

 Administration (ADM)